Govt orders celebrating Constitution Day on Nov 26 in J&K

 “The Constitution Day, also known as “Samvidhan Divas” is celebrated every year on 26th November to commemorate adoption of the Constitution of India.
 On 26th November 1949, the Constituent Assembly of India adopted the Constitution of India, which came into effect from 26th January 1950.
 The sanctity of the auspicious occasion necessitates rightful duty of the citizens to celebrate the august occasion.
 This year the Constitution Day is being celebrated on 26th November on the subject – ‘India-the Mother of Democracy’,” reads a circular issued by government.

-The citizens, it daid, in addition can participate in an online quiz on the theme ‘India-the Mother of Democracy’ on the web portal www.constitutionquiz.nic.in.
+The citizens, it said, in addition can participate in an online quiz on the theme ‘India-the Mother of Democracy’ on the web portal www.constitutionquiz.nic.in.